needle-mirror/com.unity.sentis/Documentation~/index.md

 # Sentis overview

 Sentis is a neural network inference library for Unity.
-The package is in a "pre-release" state in an open beta program available to all Unity users via the [package manager](https://tinyurl.com/4eun48fb).
-The features and documentation may change before it is verified for release near the end of 2024.
-If you would like to release a commercial project with Sentis before it is released, please reach out to [bill.cullen@unity3d.com](mailto:bill.cullen@unity3d.com).
+The package is in a "release" state and available to all Unity users via the package manager.

-For additional information, updates from our team, and collaboration opportunities with other beta users, visit the [Unity Discussions Sentis topic](https://discussions.unity.com/c/10).
-If you have an interesting project that you would like to collaborate on with Unity, complete and submit [this form](https://create.unity.com/sentis-project-submission) and we'll be excited to speak with you.

-You can use Sentis to import trained neural network models into Unity, and then run them in real-time locally on any runtime platform that Unity supports.
-Models can be deployed on either the GPU or the CPU.
+You can use Sentis to import trained neural network models into Unity, and then run them in real-time.
+Sentis utilizes the end-users device compute (GPU or CPU) and can run any supported Unity runtime platform.

 To use Sentis, it helps if you have some experience in using machine learning models, for example in a framework like [TensorFlow](https://www.tensorflow.org/) or [PyTorch](https://pytorch.org/).